 How to Get Corn to Produce

-Plant your corn in blocks rather than rows, 6-12 inches apart with plenty of compost and organic mulch around each corn stalk.
+Plant your corn in blocks rather than rows, 6 to 12 inches (15-31 cm.) apart with plenty of compost and organic mulch around each corn stalk.
 This will aid in increasing pollination, simply due to close proximity.
 Lastly, maintain a consistent watering schedule so the plant does not have to deal with the stress of dry soil conditions.